yampilop/RHOSPVirtLab/README.md

 sudo reboot
 ```

+Repeat this in all your hypervisors when you use a DCN configuration.

 ### Local user configuration

 The user from which you will execute the lab needs to have username **admin** and `sudo` **permissions enabled with no password**.
 To achieve that you need to create a file `/etc/sudoers.d/admin` with the following content: